Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 With WordPress, you can install the suitably titled ‘WordPress’ app on your phone (both iOS and Android versions are available) and perform key site management tasks on it.
 These include:

-Like the Squarespace mobile apps, most users will find the WordPress one very easy to use (it user ratings in the iOS and Google Play app stores are 4.6 and 4.3 out of 5 respectively).
+Like the Squarespace mobile apps, most users will find the WordPress one very easy to use (it user ratings are 4.6 in both the iOS and Google Play app stores).

 However, the thing about the WordPress mobile app is that technically, it’s designed to work with hosted WordPress (i.e., the version you use via wordpress.com).
 But you can get it working with a self-hosted WordPress site — this will involve some configuration and the addition of the ‘JetPack’ plugin to your WordPress site.